 }

 Route-level and component-level splitting require deterministic chunk naming and explicit dependency graph partitioning.
 The import() syntax triggers asynchronous module loading, allowing the compiler to isolate execution paths into discrete network requests.
-The compilation phase partitions the dependency graph by analyzing shared entry points, extracting vendor dependencies, and isolating the runtime manifest.
-For a detailed breakdown of this lifecycle, see Webpack Chunk Generation Lifecycle Explained.
+The compilation phase partitions the dependency graph by analysing shared entry points, extracting vendor dependencies, and isolating the runtime manifest.
+For the full lifecycle — from the compiler’s seal phase through the emit phase and content-hash stamping — see the Webpack chunk generation lifecycle.

 // Webpack 5: SplitChunks configuration